OpenMoonRay/openmoonray-docs/docs/moonray/maps/UsdTransform2d.md

         default: 0.0

-        <p>Counter-clockwise rotation in degrees around the origin to be applied to all components of the data.</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">Counter-clockwise rotation in degrees around the origin to be applied to all components of the data.</p>

     <h3>scale</h3>